Nanshe: Lagash

+Multiple of Gudea's inscriptions commemorate the rebuilding of Nanshe's temple in Sirara.
+Furthermore, three clay cones from his reign mention the construction of a temple dedicated to her, the E-angur ("house of deep waters"), in Sulum.
+The twelfth of his year names refers to the fashioning of a new throne for Nanshe.
+In the text inscribed on his cylinders he designated her as his divine mother, though Ninsun appears in this role in relation to him too.
+A hymn to Nanshe describes Gudea as her protegee.

 Nanshe's clergy included a head priest referred to as en or enmezianna.
 While the office might have already existed in the Early Dynastic period, the first certain attestations come from the Ur III period.
-Another title associated with the worship of Nanshe was abgal, "wise person," which is not attested in connection with the cult of any other deities.
+Another title associated with the worship of Nanshe was abgal, "wise person", which is not attested in connection with the cult of any other deities.
 It has been proposed that the abgal also functioned as the en in early times, but this is uncertain.
-Other members of the temple personnel included gala clergy, harfists and mourners.
+Other members of the temple personnel included gala clergy, harpists and mourners.
 Various workmen are also attested in association with them, for example smiths and herdsmen.

 Theophoric names invoking Nanshe were common in the state of Lagash.
 In addition to Ur-Nanshe, "servant of Nanshe," some of the other examples include names such as Geme-Nanshe ("maid of Nanshe"), Lu-Nanshe ("man of Nanshe") or Nanshe-urmu ("Nanshe is my heroine").

 The worship of Nanshe continued in Nina, Lagash, Girsu and a number of other nearby settlements through the Ur III period.
 An en priest dedicated to her first attested in documents from the reign of Shulgi and still active after assumption of the throne by Ibbi-Sin, Ur-Ningirsu (not to be confused with the ensi Ur-Ningirsu II, possibly also a contemporary of Shulgi) might have ruled over Lagash as an independent polity in the final years of the Ur state.